 Credits: 1

 ART 208 19th Century Art

 This course will examine the major trends in painting and sculpture between the end of the Baroque age and the beginning of Modernism, an era characterized by philosophical Enlightenment, political revolution, and scientific discovery.
 The art of this turbulent period was often in conflict with tradition and the established structures of artistic training, production and patronage; much of our contemporary understanding of the nature and role of artists and their work was formed in the crucible of this fascinating period.
 The dramatically shifting styles of this century of art history will offer us rich opportunities to develop our tools of formal, descriptive analysis, and to articulate the connections between visual styles and the cultural conflicts which produce them.
-This course is not offered 2006-2007 No Prerequisite.
+This course is not offered 2007-2008.

+No Prerequisite.

 Credits: 1

 ART 209 20th Century Art

-This course will survey the history of Modern art from the 1860s to the present, beginning in Paris, expanding to Europe, and eventually to New York and beyond.
+This course will survey the history of Modern art from the 1860s to the present,

+beginning in Paris, expanding to Europe, and eventually to New York and beyond.
 We will ask several questions about the works we look at: What is modern about modern art?
 Why does the way art looks change over time, and what directs that change?
 What is the relationship between art and the artists and societies that produce it?
 What is its relationship to our lives today?
 Is Modernism over?
 To answer these questions, we will look closely at the artworks themselves, as well as the writings of artists and critics, and the history of the society and culture that considered itself "modern."
-This course is offered in the fall semester 2006-2007.
+This course is offered in the fall semester, 2007-2008.

 No Prerequisite.

 Credits: 1

-ART 210 Special topics in Art History
+ART 210 Special Topics in Art History

 The objective of this class is to develop the student's understanding of art history.
 Through the analysis of a particular theme or topic, students will gain a greater understanding of visual communication and its history.
 Since the content of this course varies from year to year, it may be repeated for credit upon the instructor's approval.
 Examples of course topics: Building for the Spirit; Religious Architecture from Antiquity to the Present; Women in Art; The Image of Man; Monumentality; Introduction to African Art, African American Art; The Art of the Ancient Americas; and Latin American Art.
-This course is offered in the spring semster, 2005-2006.
+This course is offered in the spring semester, 2007-2008.
+Credits: 1

-Afro-American Art

-The purpose of this course is to provide an overview of the development of African American art from the Colonial period to the present.
-The course will combine the study of individual artist with the historical, social and political contexts that helped shape African American art.
-Romaticism, modernism, and formalism will be examined as well as issues identified with post-modernism and cultural nationalism.
+The Arts of Africa

+An introduction to the traditional art and architecture of sub-Saharan Africa.
+The focus is on the arts in cultural context from major style areas of Nigeria, the Guinea Coast, and central, eastern, and southern Africa.
+This course is offered in the spring semester, 2007-2008.

 No Prerequisite.